GoogleChrome/web.dev/src/site/content/en/blog/building-split-text-animations/index.md

-The conveniently [available](https://caniuse.com/prefers-reduced-motion) `@media (prefers-reduced-motion: reduce)` media query will be used from CSS and Javascript in this project.
+The conveniently [available](https://caniuse.com/prefers-reduced-motion) `@media (prefers-reduced-motion: reduce)` media query will be used from CSS and JavaScript in this project.
 This media query is our primary conditional for deciding to split text or not.
-The CSS media query will be used to withhold transitions and animations, while the Javascript media query will be used to withhold the HTML manipulation.
+The CSS media query will be used to withhold transitions and animations, while the JavaScript media query will be used to withhold the HTML manipulation.

 {% Banner 'neutral' %} **Question:** What else should be used to withhold split text animations?{% endBanner %}